 In much the same way, bumpers are incredibly useful for beginners who may need to bail from a lift, knowing they can let the loaded bar drop to the ground.
 Beginners will also benefit from being able to decrease the weight of the bar without compromising technique.
 Unlike steel plates, the circumference of bumper plates is the same from 10-25kg, meaning the starting point for a lift from the ground is the same when the bar is loaded with 10 kgs right through to 25 kgs.

 The thick rubber coating means that bumper plates are not only quiet when used, which is largely beneficial in busy or crowded gyms, but can be used anywhere in the gym where there is appropriate flooring.

-While the SMAI HD Bumper Plates are high-quality, made from high-grade rubber with a weight variance of only 1%, the SMAI Competition plates are a considerable step up.
+While the SMAI HD Bumper Plates are high-quality, made from high-grade rubber with a weight variance of only 1%, the SMAI Elite Pro Bumper Plates are a considerable step up.

-Whether you’re a beginner or a seasoned weightlifting athlete, SMAI’s range of high-quality bumper plates may be the solution to your lifting needs.
+Whether you’re a beginner or a seasoned weightlifting athlete, SMAI’s range of high-quality bumper plates is the solution to your lifting needs.